 We designed the media room as a kid-friendly space for the whole family to relax and enjoy movie and game nights.
 A loungey sectional sofa and round ottoman provide plenty of soft spots for the kids to land (and for adults to kick up their feet).
 Custom built-in cabinets under the TV were designed to store toys, books and art supplies out of sight.

-Check out all photos of this Wine Country home and stay tuned for in-progress photos of the pool house and the outdoor spaces!
+Check out all of the photos of this Wine Country home and stay tuned for in-progress photos of the pool house and the outdoor spaces!
+Click here if you are looking for guidance on hiring an interior designer for your own home.